Academic Information

 Provost's Honor Roll

-At the end of each fall and spring semester, full-time undergraduate students with a 3.75 GPA for the semester who carry a course load of 12 semester credits for which A-F grades are given will be listed on the Provost’s Honor Roll for that semester once grades have been processed.
+At the end of each fall and spring semester, undergraduate students with a 3.75 GPA for the semester who carry a course load of 12 semester credits for which "A"-"F" grades are given will be on the Provost’s Honor Roll for that semester once grades have been processed.
+This designation will be noted on a student's transcript.

 Latin Honors